Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

-For the purpose of illustration we start with the AKLT ground state $\ket{G}$ (with PBC) or the four ground states $\ket{G_{\sigma\sigma'}}$ with $\sigma,\sigma' \in \{\uparrow, \downarrow\}$ denoting the configurations of the emergent edge spin-1/2's (with OBC); we refer to earlier literature~\cite{aklt1987rigorous,schollwock2011density, moudgalya2018a} for detailed discussions on the AKLT state and its properties.
-The AKLT ground states can be expressed as the unique states in the kernel of nearest-neighbor projectors $\{P^{\AKLT}_{j,j+1}\}$ both for PBC and OBC, where the projectors are defined as~\cite{aklt1987rigorous}
+For the purpose of illustration we start with the unique AKLT ground state $\ket{G}$ with PBC; analogous results can be derived for the four OBC AKLT ground states, and we refer readers to App.~\ref{subsec:OBCAKLTGS} for detailed discussions.
+We also refer to earlier literature~\cite{aklt1987rigorous,schollwock2011density, moudgalya2018a} for detailed discussions on the AKLT state and its properties.
+The AKLT ground state can be expressed as the unique state in the kernel of nearest-neighbor projectors $\{P^{\AKLT}_{j,j+1}\}$ , where the projectors are defined as~\cite{aklt1987rigorous}

 where $\vec{S}_j$ is the spin-1 operator on site $j$ [see Eq.~(\ref{eq:AKLTHamil}) for an equivalent definition in terms of total angular momentum states on the two sites].
-Hence the AKLT states can be viewed as a set of degenerate singlets of the pre-bond algebra $\tmA^{\AKLT} \defn \lgen\{P^{\AKLT}_{j,j+1}\}\rgen$.
-To construct a bond algebra with these singlet projectors or ket-bra operators as completely generating the commutant, we can use ideas from the Shiraishi-Mori construction and consider the algebra generated by $\{P^{\AKLT}_{j,j+1} h_{j,j+1} P^{\AKLT}_{j,j+1}\}$ for a generic two-site term $h_{j,j+1}$.
-Correspondingly, we expect the local algebra and commutant pair that reads
+Hence the AKLT state can be viewed as unique singlet of the pre-bond algebra $\tmA^{\AKLT} \defn \lgen\{P^{\AKLT}_{j,j+1}\}\rgen$.
+To construct a bond algebra with this singlet projector as completely generating the commutant, we can use ideas from the Shiraishi-Mori construction and consider the algebra generated by $\{P^{\AKLT}_{j,j+1} h_{[j]} P^{\AKLT}_{j,j+1}\}$ for a generic strictly local term $h_{[j]}$ with support in the vicinity of $j$.
+As guaranteed by Lem.~\ref{lem:smsuf}, for sufficiently large but finite range of $h_{[j]}$, there exists the bond and commutant pair

-and we indeed numerically observe this for system size $L \geq 3$ and a sufficiently generic choice of $\{h_{j,j+1}\}$.
-In App.~\ref{app:SMalgebra}, we use this observation to prove an equivalent statement to the claimed expressions exhausting the commutants, namely that the algebra $\tmA^{\AKLT}_{\scar}$ is irreducible in the space orthogonal to the singlets.
-Note that this is different from the general proof of existence of the Shiraishi-Mori bond algebra generated by finite-range terms, presented in App.~\ref{app:SMexistence}.
-In contrast, here we use the structure of the AKLT states to show that such the required Shiraishi-Mori bond algebra can be generated by \textit{nearest-neighbor} terms of the form of Eq.~(\ref{eq:AKLTSMpair}).
-In the OBC case, we can add extensive local operators from the commutant of $\tmA^{\AKLT}$ to the bond algebra $\tmA^{\AKLT}_{\scar}$ to construct the algebra $\mA^{\AKLT}_{\scar}$ such that some of the degeneracies among the scar states is broken.
-For example, adding $S^z_{\tot}$ splits the four AKLT ground states according to their total spin projection, and we obtain the following local algebra and commutant pair for OBC
+We numerically observe that for system size $L \geq 3$, $h_{[j]}$ can be chosen to be a sufficiently generic nearest-neighbor term for Eq.~(\ref{eq:AKLTSMpair}) to be true.
+In App.~\ref{app:SMalgebra}, we use this observation to prove an equivalent statement, namely that the algebra $\tmA^{\AKLT}_{\scar}$ generated with generic nearest-neighbor $h_{[j]}$ is irreducible in the space orthogonal to $\ket{G}$.
+This is different from the general proof of existence of the Shiraishi-Mori bond algebra presented in App.~\ref{app:SMexistence} since here we use the structure of $\ket{G}$ to show that the required Shiraishi-Mori bond algebra can be generated by \textit{nearest-neighbor} terms.